CSA The Basics

-- CSA is supporting a family farm directly – sharing in the risk and the reward of the season to benefit of everyone!
+- CSA supports our family farm – sharing in the risk & the rewards of the season to benefit of everyone!

 - CSA is a way to connect yourself and your family to a farm and the land.
 To know the people and place behind your broccoli!